HowardZJU/Rebuttal/README.md

 Entropic regularization is still applicable to speed up the solution of the unbalanced optimal transport problem in RMPR, represented by the Sinkhorn-like algorithm~\cite{uotSink} in Algorithm 2.
 Existing work~\cite{usink1} has proved that its total complexity is $\tilde{\mathcal{O}}(n^2/\epsilon)$.
-In addition, enlarging the relaxation parameter $\kappa$ makes the computed results more consistent to that by Sinkhorn algorithm, while significantly slows down the computation.
+In addition, large relaxation parameter $\kappa$ makes the computed results more consistent to that by Sinkhorn algorithm, significantly contributes to more iterations.

 | Parameter   | $\kappa$=0.1  | $\kappa$=0.5  | $\kappa$=1.0  | $\kappa$=5.0  | $\kappa$=10.0 | $\kappa$=100.0  |
 |-------------|---------------|---------------|---------------|---------------|---------------|-----------------|